PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_conclusion.md

 ![image-center](../assets/images/Giant_Puffer_fish_skin_pattern.jpg){: .align-center}
 An adult Mbu Pufferfish exhibiting another familiar pattern![^pufferfish] {: style="font-size: medium;"}

+## A final note

+Thank you for making it this far!
+We hope that you are enjoying the course.
+You can join the next module of the course by clicking on the "next module" button below.
+In the meantime, we ask that you complete the <a href="https://forms.gle/egmmBxGtBciDPYNS8" target="_blank">course survey</a> if you have not done so already.

 [Next module](/motifs){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}